'Apple Daily' journalists say 'press freedom is dead' in Hong Kong | DW | 24.06.2021

 "I don't know what will happen to Hong Kong if we don't have credible media anymore," he said.

-On June 22, Hong Kong Chief Executive Carrie Lam denied that the operation last week was a crackdown on press freedom, stressing that the authorities were not targeting "normal journalism," but rather entities suspected of "endangering national security."
+On June 22, Hong Kong Chief Executive Carrie Lam denied that last week's operation was a crackdown on press freedom, stressing that the authorities were not targeting "normal journalism," but rather entities suspected of "endangering national security."

 Anson from Apple Daily said that many media organizations in Hong Kong have had to impose self-censorship since the security law came into effect last July.

-"Media can't mention sanctions against China, Hong Kong independence, or even print the banned pro-democracy slogans: 'Liberate Hong Kong, Revolution of the Times' in interviews," he said.
+"Media can't mention sanctions against China, Hong Kong independence or even print the banned pro-democracy slogans: 'Liberate Hong Kong, Revolution of our times' in interviews," he said.

 Anson said press freedom is dead in Hong Kong, because being "partially free" is not enough.
 The veteran journalist added that he is worried that having worked at Apple Daily may result in him being targeted.